 The first COVID-19 vaccines were approved by the U.S. Food and Drug Administration (FDA) for Emergency Use Authorization on December 11, 2020 (Pfizer-BioNTech vaccine) and December 18, 2020 (Moderna vaccine).
-Shipments of the vaccines to states is expected to be immediate.
+Then, on February 26, 2021, the FDA cleared a third COVID-19 vaccine (Johnson & Johnson vaccine).
+Shipments of the vaccines to states has begun and is ongoing.
 Learn more about the latest on vaccines tracking here.

 Cure SMA believes that vaccination will be the best defense against the COVID-19 virus.
-When available to people with SMA, we recommend speaking with your healthcare provider about the best vaccine option and timing for your vaccination.
-Currently, a COVID-19 vaccine is not expected to be available for young children until more studies are completed (see Q3).
+We recommend speaking with your healthcare provider about the best vaccine option and timing for your vaccination.
+Currently, a COVID-19 vaccine is not expected to be available for young children until more studies are completed, likely in the fall of 2021.
 Those with SMA who are eligible to receive the vaccine and their caregivers, should receive the approved COVID-19 vaccine to help protect those who may not be eligible to receive the vaccine at this time.

 Are the COVID-19 vaccines safe?

 The U.S. vaccine safety system ensures that all vaccines are as safe as possible.
-Based on the results from clinical trials of tens of thousands of adults, a determination is made about the efficacy and safety of the COVID-19 vaccine in the populations studied.
-After the FDA approves each vaccine, the federal vaccine advisory committee will review available data before making vaccine recommendations to U.S. Centers for Disease Control and Prevention (CDC).
+Based on the results from clinical trials of tens of thousands of adults, and subsequent studies in younger populations, a determination is made about the efficacy and safety of the COVID-19 vaccine in the populations studied.
+After the FDA approves each vaccine, the federal vaccine advisory committee reviews available data before making vaccine recommendations to U.S. Centers for Disease Control and Prevention (CDC).

 How do I know which COVID-19 vaccine is the right one for me or my child to take?

 All approved vaccines will be deemed effective and safe, and getting vaccinated to prevent COVID-19 is the number one priority.
-When available to people with SMA, we recommend speaking with your healthcare provider about the best vaccine option and timing for your vaccination.
+When you are ready to be vaccinated, we recommend speaking with your healthcare provider about the best vaccine option and timing for your vaccination.
+Recommendations are to receive the vaccine available to you.
 Currently, a COVID-19 vaccine is not expected to be available for young children until more studies are completed, so follow-up with your healthcare provider will be needed once one is available.
 In the interim, individuals with SMA and their families/caregivers should receive the COVID-19 vaccine when eligible.

 What are the side effects of the COVID-19 vaccine?